 “More recently, housing credit growth and the value of housing loan approvals have stabilised, in line with the recent moderation in housing price growth.”

 Dwelling investment is beginning to pick up after having been quite weak for a number of years, both as a share of GDP and relative to population growth, RBA said.

 “Housing price growth, low lending rates, government assistance for first home buyers and strong population growth are expected to support a substantial increase in new dwelling construction over the period ahead.”

 A range of timely indicators point to a strong pick-up in dwelling construction, with the number of building approvals for new private dwellings rising by around 1% in the March quarter, driven by detached house approvals, to be 27% higher over the year.

-seems confident the new housing market will pick up over the year.
+The RBA seems confident the new housing market will pick up over the year.

-Other timely indicators of building activity, such as loan approvals and first home owner grants for new dwellings, have also continued to increase, with the latter buoyed by the redirection of government assistance for first home buyers towards purchases of newly built homes, RBA
+Other timely indicators of building activity, such as loan approvals and first home owner grants for new dwellings, have also continued to increase, with the latter buoyed by the redirection of government assistance for first home buyers towards purchases of newly built homes, RBA said.

 LVR cap in NZ could soon be history

-Fixed rate fad continues as borrowers bet on RBA
+Fixed rate fad continues as borrowers bet on RBA hike

 Reserve Bank announces cash rate decision